Corbel

 A console is more specifically an S-shaped scroll bracket in the classical tradition, with the upper or inner part larger than the lower (as in the first illustration) or outer.
 Keystones are also often in the form of consoles.
 Whereas "corbel" is rarely used outside architecture, "console" is widely used for furniture, as in console table, and other decorative arts where the motif appears.

 The word corbel comes from Old French and derives from the Latin corbellus, a diminutive of corvus ("raven"), which refers to the beak-like appearance.
-(Note: Oxford English Dictionary gives a similar etymology but from Latin corvellum or corvellus.)
+(Note: Oxford English Dictionary gives a similar etymology, but from Latin corvellum or corvellus.)
 Similarly, the French refer to a bracket-corbel, usually a load-bearing internal feature, as a corbeau ("crow").

 Decorated corbels

-Norman (Romanesque) corbels often have a plain appearance, although they may be elaborately carved with stylised heads of humans, animals or imaginary "beasts", and sometimes with other motifs (The Church of St Mary and St David in Kilpeck, Herefordshire is a notable example, with 85 of its original 91 richly carved corbels still surviving).
+Norman (Romanesque) corbels often have a plain appearance, although they may be elaborately carved with stylised heads of humans, animals, or imaginary "beasts", and sometimes with other motifs (The Church of St Mary and St David in Kilpeck, Herefordshire is a notable example, with 85 of its original 91 richly carved corbels still surviving).

-Similarly, in the Early English period corbels were sometimes elaborately carved, as at Lincoln Cathedral, and sometimes more simply so.
+Similarly, in the Early English period corbels sometimes were elaborately carved, as at Lincoln Cathedral, and sometimes more simply so.